marc2332/valin/readme.md

 You can download it from the [Releases](https://github.com/marc2332/valin/releases) page or run it from source code, with `--release` mode if you want max performance.

 ## Notes
-- It currently uses Jetbrains Mono for the text editor and Fira Sans for the UI.
+- It currently uses Jetbrains Mono for the text editor, you must have it installed.
 - The syntax highlighter is still very generic and is targeted to Rust code at the moment.

 ## Features